adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Wicked Witch of the West had only one eye, yet that was as powerful as a telescope.
 She saw everywhere.
 So, as she sat in the door of her castle, she looked around and saw Dorothy with her friends.

 There was, in her cupboard, a Golden Cap, with a circle of diamonds and rubies round it.
 This Golden Cap had a charm.
 Whoever owns it can call three times upon **the Winged Monkeys**2, who will obey any order.
 But no person can command these strange creatures more than three times.
 Twice already the Wicked Witch used the charm of the Cap.
 She put the cap on.
-The sky was dark- ened, and a terrible sound was heard in the air.
+The sky was darkened, and a terrible sound was heard in the air.
 The Wicked Witch was surrounded by a crowd of the Winged Monkeys.

 "You have called us for the third and last time.
 What do you command?"